 Allow them to make age appropriate family financial decisions

 My daughter is pint sized.
 But I sent her up to the register recently with cash.
 I wanted her to buy the cookies by herself.

 First, we talked about the correct change.
 We also discussed the conversation that she might have with the cashier to ensure that she received the correct change.
 And yes, I hovered at a distance.

 It’s soooo easy in our cashless environment to do everything ourselves.
 So involve your daughter in decisions where possible.

 I purposefully stood back and let my daughter handle the entire cookie buying exchange.

 And it took every bone in my body to keep my mouth shut.
 LOL

-This is a key with today’s youth.
-We want to empower them.
+This is key.
+We want to empower our children.
 But it’s sooooo easy to want to step in and do all of the decision making.

 Nope, let them learn about financial decisions through experiences.
 Even when you see them crashing and burning.
-Even when you want to save them.
+Even when you want to jump in and save them.